waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Alternative Hypothesis:** The Lighthouse is currently unsolvable without a key item (like SURF) obtained elsewhere.
 I may be intended to leave and explore another region first.
   - **Test to Falsify:** If a complete exploration of all reachable areas in the lighthouse yields no path forward, I must conclude I am blocked and use my `world_navigator_agent` to find an alternative main quest path.

-# Archive: Log of Blocked Paths, Solved Pzzles & Old Info
+# Archive: Log of Blocked Paths, Solved Puzzles & Old Info

 <details>
 <summary>Click to expand full game log</summary>